-Even if publishers do not pay the authors for their articles, they provide some services that add value to the articles:
+Although publishers do not pay the authors for their articles, they do provide some services that add value to the articles:

-- preparing the definite typeset version of an article (but today, word processing software allows researchers to prepare a clean copy on their computers)
+- preparing the final typeset version of an article (although word processing software now allows researchers to prepare a clean copy on their own computers)

-- certifying an article's quality via the journal's reputation for selectivity
+- certifying the quality of an article through the journal's reputation for selectivity

-- improving the original manuscript by suggestions from reviewers and editors
+- improving the original manuscript through suggestions from reviewers and editors

-- distributing the article to those (and only those) allowed to read it
+- distributing the article to those (and only those) who are allowed to read it.

 (Armstrong, Mark.
 “Opening Access to Research.”